 The spay/neuter vouchers are good for an uncomplicated spay/neuter procedure.
 The vouchers do not cover vaccinations, flea medications, pain medications, etc. You will be responsible for any additional services if you request them or if the veterinarian requires them.
 We will select an animal hospital that accepts our vouchers that is in or near your city.
 We are not able to provide vouchers to non-contracted veterinary offices.
-If you prefer to use a specific participating animal hospital you would like to use, please list it on your application.
+If you prefer to use a specific participating animal hospital, please list it on your application.
 Please check with the animal hospital for their policies, procedures and requirements prior to your appointment.

-Please note that vouchers are NON-TRANSFERABLE and must be used by the person it is issued to and it must be used at the animal hospital listed on the voucher otherwise, the voucher will be voided and you will be responsible for the bill.
+Please note that vouchers are NON-TRANSFERABLE and must be used by the person it is issued to.
+It must be used at the animal hospital listed on the voucher.
+Otherwise, the voucher will be voided and you will be responsible for the bill.

-People often get pledges from several of these groups to help their pets in these situations.
 If your application is approved, the OCSPCA will pledge to pay a portion (not the total amount) of the estimate for the emergency treatment.
-A faxed pledge letter confirming our contribution will be sent to the vet and they will bill us for that amount.
+A faxed/emailed pledge letter confirming the amount of our contribution will be sent to the vet and they will bill us for that amount.
 The OCSPCA makes payments directly to the animal hospital.

 We do not make contributions towards an outstanding balance for treatment already provided, so please do not apply for a balance due.
 We can’t pledge if the balance was paid with a credit card and you are attempting to be reimbursed.
-We are also unable to pledge in most cases toward chronic (ongoing) treatment and conditions such as diabetes, cancer treatment, Cushings disease, skin conditions, etc. Due to limited funds, we are only able to help once a year per applicant and we are not able help every case.
+We are also unable to pledge in most cases toward chronic (ongoing) treatment and conditions such as diabetes, cancer treatment, Cushings disease, skin conditions, etc. Due to limited funds, we are only able to help once a year per family and we are not able help every case.
 Please note that we reserve the right to confirm and verify information and to relocate treatment services to one of our contract Hospitals where possible.